The Linguistics Major in CAS

 Introductory linguistics course

-The following course, to be taken before the other linguistics courses:
+The following course, to be taken before other linguistics courses at the 300-level or higher:

-- CAS LX 250 Foundations of Language (offered every semester)
+- CAS LX 250 Introduction to Linguistics (offered every semester)

 Courses in linguistic theory